nodelab-org/typedb-dev-utils/README.md

     thingtype="person")
 ```

-Check out the function docstrings for details
+Check out the function docstrings for details!